AMerkuri/cubyz-node-client/README.md

 ## Quick start example

-You can run the included sandbox example to see the connection flow end-to-end:
+You can run the included sandbox example to see the connection flow:

 ```bash
 # Optional overrides for host/port/player name